-The seven cases considered here (see table A46.1, figure A46.1 and (A46.8)) are the 7 simplest complete Markov partitions, the criterion being that the critical points map onto partition boundary points.
-This is, for example, what happens for unimodal tent map; if the critical point is preperiodic to an unstable cycle, the grammar is complete.
-The simplest example is the case in which the tent map critical point is preperiodic to a unimodal map 3-cycle, in which case the grammar is of golden mean type, with 00 substring prohibited (see figure 17.6).
+Table S.1: The diffusion constant as function of the slope $\Lambda$ for the a=1,2 values of (S.8) and the 6 Markov partitions of figure S.1 point is preperiodic to a unimodal map 3-cycle, in which case the grammar is of golden mean type, with \00\ substring prohibited (see figure 14.5).
 In case at hand, the "critical" point is the junction of branches 4 and 5 (symmetry automatically takes care of the other critical point, at the junction of branches 6 and 7), and for the cases considered the critical point maps into the endpoint of each of the seven branches.